codex-router/codex.jenkins/README.md

 3. **Global Level** (Lowest Priority)
    - System-wide settings in "Manage Jenkins" → "Configure System"
    - Used as fallback when job-level settings are empty or disabled

+**Note**: Both `codexAnalysis` and `codexChat` steps respect this configuration hierarchy for model selection, timeout, and other settings.

 ### Best Practices